Pride Month kicks off in style in Athens

 SEORA also hosted a Family Field Day with free admission.
 Rain forced the Pride pool party hosted by the LGBT Center and SEORA at the Athens City Pool to be rescheduled to a later date.

+SEORA board member Ari Jay Faber attended all the events except Sunday's field day, as Faber helped with the Appalachian Understories Pride Heritage Tour.

+"I think the weekend was a huge success!"
+Faber said.
+"I’m so grateful that in today’s world where queer and trans folks are constantly under attack we’re able to host such a celebratory, safe and welcoming weekend for everyone."

-Worth repeating, Pride Month celebrations started with a queer art exhibition — “i want to reach you" — at Majestic Galleries, 20 Public Square, in Nelsonville.
+In Nelsonville, Pride Month celebrations started with a queer art exhibition — “i want to reach you" — at Majestic Galleries, 20 Public Square.
 The exhibit, curated by Ohio University MFA candidates and Majestic Galleries members Jacq Garcia and Selena Loomis, will be open through June 25.

 The exhibit showcases 12 regionally based artists exploring contemporary queer life.
 Artworks by Carmelo Amenta, Darian Knapp, Emma Loomis-Amrhein, Felicity Gunn, Jaquelee Chit Yu Chau, Michelle Eisen, Nico Fuentes, Ray Perez, Sarah Doherty, Shockley Traub, Terra Talamh and Veronica Leto will be on view.